 Utilize Your Lunch Hour-

 Instead of hitting the corner cafe and spending your lunch hour chilling out with your latte and surfing the web, take a jog around the neighborhood.
 You don’t need to totally skip the latte and time to relax, but designate part of your lunch break to give those muscles a good workout.
-Your body with thanks you.
+Your body with thank you.

 And, here is a list of easy exercises that you can do while sitting at your desk and get your work done, and no one will be the wiser (aside from you of course:).